bspivey/GraduationAnalysis/Data/database_notes.md

 	- DROPOUT_PCT

 # Define Features
-I see two options for defining features based on SUBGROUP which is one column in the raw Graduation Rate table.
+Two options for defining features based on SUBGROUP which is one column in the raw Graduation Rate table.
 We need to build models for each county regardless.
 * Create no new columns.
 Use SUBGROUP as the one input feature and GRAD_PCT and DROP_PCT as two outputs for two different models.
+This shows how each subgroup corresponds to its unique graduation rate.
 * Pivot the table to create a column for each SUBGROUP with the values being the percentage composition of that subgroup.
+This shows how the percent student population of the subgroup corresponds to overall school graduation rate.

+Additional features:
+* Public vs. Charter.
+One column.
+No pivot required.
+Encode NRC_CODE to binary {'1-6':0, '7':1}
+* Staff qualifications.
+No pivot required.
+Merge existing staff qualifications table with grad rate.